-Pet insurance isn’t a cheap expense to add to your monthly bills, especially without knowing whether you’ll use it.
-It’s true that pet insurance might not be the right fit for everyone.
-However, vet care for common conditions can cost hundreds or thousands of dollars, making $20 to $40 a month worth the peace of mind for many pet parents.
+Pet insurance costs can add to your monthly bills.
+And it’s best for emergencies you can’t plan for.
+However, even common vet care can run you well into hundreds of dollars or more, making $20 to $40 a month worth the peace of mind for many pet parents.

 When is pet insurance worth it?

-A pet policy benefits owners who want vet care protection or who can’t afford surprise bills.
-However, getting pet insurance doesn’t fit everyone.
-It may or may not work for you if:
+A pet policy benefits owners who want vet care protection or who can’t afford surprise bills, including those who:

-- You own a purebred predisposed to health conditions.
+- Own a purebred or other pet predisposed to health or genetic conditions.

-- You want coverage before your pet becomes a senior or develops health problems.
+- Want coverage before a pet gets older or develops health problems.